RabbitEarsDesign/RabbitEarsDesign/README.md

 Owner of Rabbit Ears Design: http://RabbitEarsDesign.com

-I build React JS web applications
+I build all things JavaScript and I am diving deep with Node.js and NoSQL

-Currently I am trying to find open source projects to contirubute to & rebuild RabbitEarsDesign.com with React
+Currently I am seeking full-time employment as a Web/Software Developer specializing in JavaScript